-MSCI EMU SRI Filtered PAB Index (the "index") is constructed by applying a combination of values based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU Paris-aligned benchmark (EU PAB) regulation minimum requirements.
+MSCI UK IMI SRI Filtered PAB Index (the "Index") is constructed by applying a combination of values based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU Paris-aligned benchmark (EU PAB) regulation minimum requirements:

-First, securities of companies involved in business activities as per MSCI ESG Research including Nuclear, Tobacco, Alcohol, Gambling, Controversial Weapons, Conventional Weapons, Civilian Firearms, Oil & Gas, Thermal Coal, Fossil Fuel Reserves, Genetically Modified organisms (GMO) and Adult Entertainment are excluded.

-The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index:

-- Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of A or above and the MSCI ESG Controversies score of 4 or above to be eligible. - Current constituents of the Index must have an MSCI ESG Rating of BB or above and the MSCI ESG Controversies score of 1 or above to remain eligible.

-Then, a best-in-class selection process is applied to the remaining eligible securities in the selected universe.
-The Index targets sector weights consistent with those of the Parent Index.
-The methodology aims to include the securities of companies with the highest ESG ratings making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.
+- 1. First, securities of companies involved in controversial activities as per MSCI ESG Research including Nuclear, Tobacco, Alcohol, Gambling, Controversial Weapons, Conventional Weapons, Civilian Firearms, Oil and Gas, Thermal Coal, Fossil Fuels, Genetically Modified organisms (GMO) and Adult Entertainment are excluded. - 2.
+The remaining companies are then rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index. - Companies that are not existing constituents of the Index must have an MSCI ESG Rating of BBB or above and the MSCI ESG Controversies score of 1 or above to be eligible. - Constituents of the Index must have an MSCI ESG Rating of BB or above and an MSCI ESG Controversies Score of 1 or above. - 3.
+Then a best-in-class selection process is then applied to the remaining eligible securities in the selected universe.
+The methodology aims to include the securities of companies with the highest ESG ratings making up 50% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.

 Securities are ranked based on the following criteria (in order):

-- MSCI ESG Rating, - ESG Trend (positive ESG trend preferred to neutral ESG Trend and neutral ESG Trend preferred to negative ESG Trend) - current index membership (existing constituents are preferred over non-constituents), - industry adjusted ESG scores, and - decreasing free float-adjusted market capitalization.
+- MSCI ESG Rating, - ESG Trend (positive ESG trend preferred to neutral ESG Trend and neutral ESG Trend preferred to negative ESG Trend) - current index membership (existing constituents are preferred over non-constituents), - industry adjusted ESG scores, and - decreasing free float-adjusted market capitalization. - 4.
 Securities of companies having faced very severe and severe controversies pertaining to Environmental issues as per MSCI are excluded.
-MSCI applies on the remaining investment universe an optimization aimed at complying notably with the following constraints:

-- Compliance with the EU Paris-aligned benchmark (EU PAB) regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 50% compared to the Parent Index Annual reduction of 7% of carbon footprint - Minimum allocation to "High Climate Impact Sector" as high as in the Parent Index
+MSCI applies on the remaining investment universe an optimization aimed at complying notably with the following constraints: - Compliance with the EU Paris-aligned benchmark (EU PAB) regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 50% compared to the Parent Index Annual reduction of 7% of carbon footprint - Minimum allocation to "High Climate Impact Sector" as high as in the Parent Index sound management structures, employee relations, remuneration of staff and tax compliance.